Everything you need to know about REST to get real work done. No gatekeeping. No jargon. Mercifully short.

 Updates are sent by email to all buyers when I publish them.
 The book is currently at version 2.0.

-I created the most popular REST framework for CFML, back when CFML was still somewhat relevant, and that framework continues to be popular in the CFML community today.
+I created Taffy, the most popular REST framework for CFML, back when CFML was still significantly relevant, and it continues to be popular in the CFML community today.
 While working on and supporting it, I learned a lot about teaching the how and the why of REST, and I created this book to compile all of that knowledge in one place.